Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-The European Union has granted an additional year for the implementation of the EUDR Regulation, the legislation that will require thousands of companies to demonstrate that their products do not originate from deforested areas.
+The European Union has granted an additional year for the application of the EUDR Regulation, the legislation that will require thousands of companies to demonstrate that their products do not originate from deforested areas.

-The objective of the regulation remains to prevent deforestation and forest degradation linked to products marketed or exported from the EU, including commodities such as cocoa, coffee, palm oil, soy, rubber, and wood.
+The objective of the regulation remains to prevent deforestation and forest degradation linked to products marketed or exported from the EU, including commodities such as cocoa, coffee, palm oil, soy, rubber and wood.

 What exactly has happened with the EUDR?